 On 24 June 2022, people attempting to cross into Melilla through a border crossing between Spain and Morocco were met with a shocking display of unlawful force by Moroccan and Spanish security forces.
-At least 37 Black people – mostly from sub-Saharan Africa – died unlawfully and 77 are missing.
+At least 37 Black people – mostly from sub-Saharan Africa – died unlawfully and 76 remain missing.
 Their loved ones still don’t have answers about what happened to them.

 Join us to demand truth, justice and reparations for the victims and their families.